(Updated February 2024)

 The WGAW's Inclusion and Equity Department works with industry personnel to develop access and talent development programs.
 It also hosts events, panels, and seminars to promote a more positive image of historically underrepresented writers, to increase the industry's awareness of the unique obstacles often faced by these writers, and to encourage positive changes in hiring practices.

-Currently, there are nine Inclusion and Equity committees: the Asian American Writers Committee, Career Longevity Committee, Committee of Black Writers, Committee of Women Writers, Disabled Writers Committee, Latinx Writers Committee, LGBTQ+ Writers Committee, Middle Eastern Writers Committee, and the Native American & Indigenous Writers Committee.
+Currently, there are ten Inclusion and Equity committees: the Asian American Writers Committee, Career Longevity Committee, Committee of Black Writers, Committee of Women Writers, Disabled Writers Committee, Latinx Writers Committee, LGBTQ+ Writers Committee, Middle Eastern Writers Committee, Native American & Indigenous Writers Committee and the Jewish Writers Committee.

 As part of efforts to call attention to the lack of inclusion and equity in the entertainment industry, the WGAW releases an annual Screen Inclusion Report which provides data on the feature film industry from that calendar year.